Master of Community Planning Curriculum

 - elective courses to satisfy the total 48 graduate credit hours (40 for the accelerated program).

-- a summer internship with a bona fide planning organization (waived for the accelerated program).
+- a summer practicum arranged by the Division of Professional Practice and Experiential Learning (ProPEL), with a bona fide planning organization (waived for the accelerated program).

 - a graduate thesis, project or capstone course.